Félix-Joseph Barrias: Career

 Barrias was made a chevalier of the Legion of Honour on 12 July 1859, and an officer on 3 February 1897.
 He died on 24 January 1907 at the age of 84.

 Reception

-According to a contemporary critic, his art "is worthy of an artist who is always distinguished by a severe execution, a happy imagination, and a graceful conception of the whole effect.
-A painter of style, Felix Barrias has neither the solemnity nor the coldness of those who usually claim this title; very careful of the dignity of his art in these times of easy painting, he has never made a compromise with the taste of the day, and for this reason, in every essay on decorative art his name is written in advance.

-However, his paintings have not stood the test of time, and he is now largely forgotten.
+The contemporary critic Roger Ballou said the works of Barrias were "always distinguished by a severe execution, a happy imagination, and a graceful conception of the whole effect.
+A painter of style, Felix Barrias has neither the solemnity nor the coldness of those who usually claim this title; very careful of the dignity of his art in these times of easy painting, he has never made a compromise with the taste of the day, and for this reason, in every essay on decorative art his name is written in advance."
+However, his work is now largely forgotten.